zia207/Sentinel--2-Data-Processing/README.md

 A subset of atmospheric corrected surface reflectance of Sentinel-2 bands and feature class shape files are avilable for download as [rar](https://www.dropbox.com/s/wcllg9tkxsvge7r/Data.rar?dl=0), [7z](https://www.dropbox.com/s/fz3b8thtm3ogw19/Data.7z?dl=0) and [zip](https://www.dropbox.com/s/9neml6r8wtm8w6g/Data.zip?dl=0) formats.

 First, we will convert the polygons to 2.5-meter x 2.5 meter raster grid, and then convert them to spatial points.
-We will next extract values from Sentinel-2âs B2, B3, B4, B5, B6, B7, B8, B8A, B11 and B12 bands and add them to the point data set.
+We will next extract values from Sentinel-2 Band's B2, B3, B4, B5, B6, B7, B8, B8A, B11 and B12 bands and add them to the point data set.
 We also convert all raster bands to spatial point data frame and then to a CSV file.
 This grid-point data file will be used for prediction of landuse classes.